Highlander

 Deshields - Absinthe.

 Kuyler - From the Luchesi family.
-None better in the whole of France. [offers the glass to Deshields]
+None better in the whole of France. [offers glass to Deshields]

-Deshields - No thank you.
+Deshields - No, thank you.
 Madness and death are not things to which I aspire.

 Kuyler - [shrugs] Who wants to live forever? [downs the drink]